2022 Healing to Health

 Healing to Health is a yearly community mental health program that brings the dialogue of mental health to the faith-based community, seeking to educate, empower and equip individuals by helping them understand the relationship between, physical, spiritual, and mental health.
+Program features include clinical experts, workshop presenters, guest panelists, and faith leaders.

 Keynote Speaker